Arm injuries and pain

 - Difficulty gripping

-- Increased pain when lifting or opening objects
+- Increased pain when you use your wrist and hand for lifting or opening objects

 - Stiffness in your elbow